pedestrian-dynamics-HM/vadere/README.md

 ### Run the Application

 1. Get the Source: Run `git clone https://gitlab.lrz.de/vadere/vadere.git`.
-2. Build the Application: Go to the project directory and run `mvn clean package` (or `mvn clean package -DskipTests` if you want to skip the unit tests).
+2. Build the Application: Go to the project directory and run `mvn clean package` (or `mvn clean package -Dmaven.test.skip` if you want to skip the unit tests).
 This will build `vadere.jar`and `postvis.jar`.
 3. Start the Application: After building the application, you can start Vadere by running `java -jar VadereGui/target/vadere.jar`.
 4. (If you only want to use the Postvisualization-Tool you can do so by running `java -jar VadereGui/target/postvis.jar`).